 You should just be careful that if you put a Limit Price too different from the current price, it may never be filled or filled much later than you think.
 Do not use this too much to time the market!

 3. Stop Order

 The Stop Order is a bit different than the Limit Order.
-It is not really a real order.
-It will place a Market Order once the share reaches a certain price.
+It is not a real order.
+It will place a Market Order once the share reaches a specific price.

 There are very few cases where you would need to need this kind of stock market order.
 It could make sense to use it to cut your losses if you do some investing in individual shares.
 However, if you are mostly a passive investor, you will not need these kinds of limits.